 Here it is: Your first drawing will almost always be garbage.

 Do you think that the final image here is the first version I did of this little zombie?
 Nope.
 I've drawn him a dozen times and included two variations in this article (the first and the last image).
 Even professional artists are often unhappy with their first draft when attempting to draw something they've never drawn before.

 Don't be hard on yourself if your first version isn't perfect.
 Even if it comes out pretty well, draw it again.
 Do the exact same drawing again.
 I promise you'll be impressed by how much better it looks the second time around.

 So always redraw.
 Put this rule into practice, and you'll thank me later.
 The improvement in your drawing abilities will be amazing.

 A basic square will do.
 I like to make my corners a little rounded.
 I'm using a ballpoint pen here.
 I like ballpoints because you can actually get a sketchy, pencil-like effect—less pressure makes for a lighter line, and more pressure makes the lines darker.

 Later on, I'll go over the drawing with a Pilot G-2 to darken it up.
 Ballpoint doesn't reproduce very well, especially if you want to lighten the lines from the notebook paper.

 Step 2: Draw the Eyes

-Just like with the head, I like to use basic square and rectangle shapes with rounded corners.
+Like with the head, I like using basic square and rectangle shapes with rounded corners.
 I like to make one smaller than the other because I think it looks better.